EAISI/application-project-nhs-proms/README.md

 ![CRIPS-DM model](https://github.com/dkapitan/jads-nhs-proms-hko/blob/master/references/crisp_visualguide.png?raw=true)

 Exercises and notebooks have been prepared for the first four days.
-The fifth and final day is reserved for evaluation, reflection and pitches of the participants on their own project.
+The fifth and final day is reserved for evaluation, reflection and discussion.
+Following this module, participants are expected to start working on their own project, under the guidance of tutors from JADS.

 |Day |Theory |CRISP-DM |Excercises |Python skills|
 |:---|:------|:--------|:----------|:------------|